JuliaLabs/Cassette.jl/docs/design.md

 ### How is it done today, and what are the limits of current practice?

-Similar frameworks in other compiled languages, like the [Checker Framework for Java](https://checkerframework.org/), cannot usually make use of run-time type information, and so often require extensive user-provided annotations in order to instrument programs in a statically inferrable manner.
-As such, most of these frameworks are purpose-built for type-based static verification  rather than dynamic injection of arbitrary language features.
+Similar frameworks in other compiled languages, like the [Checker Framework for Java](https://checkerframework.org/) or OCaml's extension points, cannot usually make use of run-time type information, and so often require extensive user-provided annotations in order to instrument programs in a statically inferrable manner.
+As such, most of these frameworks are purpose-built for type-based static verification or syntax extension rather than dynamic injection of arbitrary language features.
 For example, it would be an abuse of the Checker Framework to use its compiler plugin mechanism to implement automatic differentiation or interval constraint programming.

 For a more Julia-centric answer to this question, see the earlier section on [Overdubbing vs. Method Overloading](#overdubbing-vs-method-overloading).